SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 1. In the project, go to the files **.cdsrc.json** and open it for editing
-2. EIn the editor, replace its content with the following lines
+2. In the editor, replace its content with the following lines

 ```json
 {